AlexeyKuklin/JSRandomForest/README.md

 JSRandomForest
 ==============

-Simple Random Forest implementation on javascript.
+Simple Random Forest implementation in javascript.
 For solve Titanic challenge on Kaggle.com.

 Warning: WORK IN PROGRESS.